ietf-wg-acme/acme/draft-ietf-acme-acme.md

 A client creates a new account with the server by sending a POST request to the server's new-account URI.
-The body of the request is a stub account object containing only the "contact" and optionally the "terms-of-service-agreed" field.
+The body of the request is a stub account object containing the "contact" field and optionally the "terms-of-service-agreed" field.

 ~~~~~~~~~~
 POST /acme/new-account HTTP/1.1